-Hypoglycemia and anxiety are conditions that are closely interrelated.
-Hypoglycemia, or “low blood sugar,” is a condition usually accompanying diabetes whose symptoms make it easy to mistake for an anxiety disorder or attack.
-While hypoglycemia’s symptoms are a result of the bodily anxiety it induces, it requires different treatment and preventative techniques than regular anxiety.
+Hypoglycemia and anxiety are conditions that in some cases may be closely related.
+Hypoglycemia, or low blood sugar, is a condition usually accompanying diabetes.
+The symptoms of hypoglycemia are similar enough to those of anxiety to make it easy to mistake for hypoglycemia for an anxiety disorder or attack.
+While hypoglycemia symptoms are a result of the bodily stress it induces, it requires different treatment and preventative techniques than standalone anxiety.

-Though anxiety and hypoglycemia are interrelated, an anxiety condition cannot cause hypoglycemia.
-Hypoglycemia, however, is a significant cause of anxiety, and it is important to be able to distinguish anxiety from a hypoglycemic attack so that it can be treated in a timely manner.
+Though anxiety and hypoglycemia are related, an anxiety disorder cannot cause hypoglycemia.
+Hypoglycemia, however, can cause anxiety.
+It is important to be able to distinguish anxiety from a hypoglycemia so that your symptoms can be treated in a timely manner.

-It's not uncommon to have health concerns that can be caused by or related to anxiety.
+It's not uncommon to have health concerns that can be caused by, or related to, anxiety.
 In some cases, people believe that their anxiety symptoms must be a health problem.
-In others, a health problem can cause people to worry.
-Find out more by taking my free anxiety test now.
+In others, a health problem can cause people to be anxious.

-Extreme hypoglycemia, as well as mildly low blood sugar, can result in a variety of symptoms recognizable as anxiety.
+Hypoglycemia, whether severe or mild, can result in a variety of symptoms commonly recognized as the result of anxiety.
 These include:

 - Heart palpitations (rapid or irregular heartbeat)